OpenMDAO/POEMs/POEM_011.md

     * Add recording of metadata aka options for all Systems to Solver and Problem !
     * Add recording of record_abs_error, record_rel_error, and record_solver_residuals to Problem
     * Add options_excludes to Driver, Solver, and Problem !
+* Update the docs to be more clear about what recording option to set for a given need and then how to get that data
+    * If I want to record X
+    * What recording option do I set?
+    * How do I get to it after the recording is done

 To break this large POEM into manageable PRs, it is proposed to do these PRs:

 * PR #1